Goal: Reliable Water Supply across the whole country

-Additional water and sanitation infrastructure and wastewater treatment plants are urgently needed.
-However, existing and current investment in water and wastewater treatment infrastructure cannot keep pace with the pace of urbanization.
-Another important and crucial point is that half of all major Chinese cities have not yet reached the state quality standards for drinking water.
-In the long-term, this can lead to enormous potential for Chinese water companies, since the water industry has not yet joined China’s development from a farming state to an emerging global economic power.
+Hence, additional water and wastewater infrastructure as well as wastewater treatment plants are urgently needed, since previous and current investments in water and wastewater treatment infrastructure cannot keep pace with the overall pace of urbanization and economic growth.
+Another important and decisive point is that half of all large Chinese cities have not yet achieved the state quality standards for drinking water.
+Altogether, this could create enormous long-term potential for Chinese water companies, since the water industry has not yet joined China’s development from a farming state to an emerging global economic power.